khanh27202/web-app-project/walkthroughs/part-2-frontend/portfolio-walkthrough.md

     file.
 -   Change `YOUR_PROJECT_ID_HERE` to your project ID.
 -   Enable Cloud Build on your project by visiting https://console.developers.google.com/apis/api/cloudbuild.googleapis.com/overview?project=YOUR_PROJECT_ID_HERE
     - Will require enabling billing.
-See doc for Intern Dev Environment Setup https://docs.google.com/document/d/1_zKf_Vpb1lxnWLDhQ6IGcA6W95UBufr06SmmoJZY7iE/edit#heading=h.wzgtvu2xiuh3.
-You will be unable to deploy applications after November 30, 2019 without adding a billing instrument to your project.
 Please add one at https://console.cloud.google.com/billing/linkedaccount?YOUR_PROJECT_ID_HERE
 -   Execute this command:

 ```bash